surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.46.3-dev.2 =
+= 3.46.3-rc.1 =

 (2017/09/30) Added a new Block Filter Output (BFO) feature to monitor the content filter and fix incorrectly coded filter hooks.
-The "Apply Content Filters" option is now enabled by default. ;-)
+The "Apply Content Filters" option is now enabled by default, and if currently disabled, the option is enabled automatically and a notice message is displayed.

 = 3.46.2 =